G-Police: Reception

-G-Police received mixed to positive reviews.
-Upon its original release for the PlayStation, critics were impressed by the full motion video custscenes and elaborate cityscapes, but were derisive of the low draw distance.
+Upon its original release for the PlayStation, critics were impressed by the full motion video cutscenes in G-Police. and elaborate cityscapes, but were derisive of the low draw distance.
 GamePro described it as "one of the worst cases of draw-in since 32-bit gaming began", reckoning that "About a third of the screen remains black while buildings and enemies wink into existence."
 However, while GamePro judged this a crippling flaw, most critics assessed that the game is exemplary in spite of it.
 IGN said the graphics are the "low point of the game", which was redeemed by solid gameplay and attention to detail.
 IGN, Edge, and Shawn Smith and Crispin Boyer of Electronic Gaming Monthly all argued that the low draw distance was an easily forgivable shortcoming given the limitations of the PlayStation.
 Edge praised the large city environments, flight simulation (noting the support for analog joypads), "marvellous" cut scenes and "great variety and imagination" of the playable missions.

 The controls were a point of disagreement.
 GameSpot, GamePro, and Dan Hsu and Crispin Boyer of EGM all said that the game controls poorly whether using analog or digital controllers.
 Hsu elaborated, "Analog is too sensitive; digital is too clunky.
 Poor control+speedy gameplay+lots of buildings=a disaster (and one slightly frustrated reviewer).
 But it's no big deal; I still recommend it highly."
 GameSpot's Joe Fielder was less forgiving, saying the control issues "prevent [G-Police] from having speedy arcade-style play or, in effect, acting as a compelling action title."
 On the contrary, Hsu's co-reviewer Kelly Rickards and IGN both contended that the initially difficult controls become natural with practice.
 While Fielder derided the missions as being repetitive, most critics praised their broad variety of objectives and exciting pace.

 Both Edge and its American sister magazine Next Generation wrote that the PlayStation version's problems with draw distance and frame rate were solved in the PC version, albeit only when using high-end hardware.
 Next Generation praised the game's support of recent technical innovations, particularly force–feedback joysticks, 3D sound, and Direct3D Hardware Acceleration.
 The magazine also praised the graphics (again noting the scifi influence), responsive controls and enjoyable gameplay, but the reviewer complained that the game became overly difficult after the first few missions and that the verbal instructions were easily missed.
 Edge called it "a meeting of envelope-pushing code and solid gameplay".
 Mark East argued in GameSpot that while the PC version of G-Police is "quite possibly the best looking game to hit the scene since the advent of 3D-accelerator cards", the unintuitive controls, "downright ludicrous" level of difficulty, and the fact that those who cannot afford a high-end PC setup cannot even enjoy the game's visual merits make it not worth buying.